Contact

 Clear

-The tow rail system is integral to the operation of each of the Mississippi River Locks and Dams 2 through 10.
-It is attached to the top of the lock guidewall and helps guide tows through the lock chamber.
-Each system is comprised of an operating unit, rail and traveling kevel or “mule.”
-The Locks and Dams 2 through 10 tow rail systems have been deteriorating over the past several years, requiring rehabilitation of these systems.
+The tow rail system is integral to the operation of Mississippi River Locks and Dams 2 through 10.
+At each lock, a tow rail system is attached to the top of the lock guidewall to help guide tows through the lock chamber.
+The tow rail systems of Locks and Dams 2 through 10 have been deteriorating over the past several years, requiring rehabilitation of these systems.

 • Navigation: Mississippi River End Cells